-- it is technically feasible to complete the software product so that it will be available for use; management intends to complete the software product and use or sell it; - there is an ability to use or sell the software product; - it can be demonstrated how the software product will generate probable future economic benefits; - adequate technical, financial and other resources to complete the development and to use or sell the software product are available; and - the expenditure attributable to the software product during its development can be reliably measured.
+- it is technically feasible to complete the software product so that it will be available for use; - management intends to complete the software product and use or sell it; - there is an ability to use or sell the software product; - it can be demonstrated how the software product will generate probable future economic benefits;

+- ACCOUNTING POLICIES CONTINUED

+- 1.6 Intangible assets CONTINUED

+- (b) Computer software CONTINUED

+- adequate technical, financial and other resources to complete the development and to use or sell the software product are available; and

+- the expenditure attributable to the software product during its development can be reliably measured.
-Directly attributable costs that are capitalised as

-part of the software product include the software development employee costs and an appropriate portion of relevant overheads.
+Directly attributable costs that are capitalised as part of the software product include the software development employee costs and an appropriate portion of relevant overheads.